Pips Answer for Wednesday, October 22, 2025

 I identified the high-value dominoes like [6,6] and [6,5] and prioritized placing them in that L-shaped region.
 Once those big numbers were locked in, the 'equals' constraints in the middle columns started falling into place because there were limited ways to match pips between adjacent cells.

-Nyt Pips hard answer for 2025-10-22
+NYT Pips hard answer for 2025-10-22

-Answer for 2025-10-22
+Complete answer for 2025-10-22 (Hard)

 For the Hard puzzle, I focused on the sum-12 and sum-10 regions in the middle.
 Since the dominoes are unique, a sum of 12 almost always requires a [6,6] or a very specific pairing like [6,6] isn't there, so I used [6,6] elsewhere and looked for other high pairs.